-In 1987, Loveland Habitat was founded by a small group of Loveland’s community and religious leaders, who recognized a growing need for safe and affordable housing for Loveland’s low income residents.
+In 1987, Loveland Habitat was founded by a small group of Loveland’s community and religious leaders, who recognized a growing need for safe and affordable housing for Loveland’s low to moderate-income residents.
 Their goal was to provide a hand-up, not a hand-out, to help families build and purchase an affordable home.
-30 years later, through the hard work of homeowners and volunteers, over 134 homes and 28 home preservation projects have been completed.
+30 years later, through the hard work of homeowners and volunteers, over 150 homes and 28 home preservation projects have been completed.

 A Look Through the Years